CoSteer: Collaborative Decoding-Time Personalization via Local Delta Steering: Experiment

-To verify the robustness of our framework, we evaluate three model pairs of varying scales and architectures, including (1) \texttt{Qwen2.5-7B-Instruct} with \texttt{Qwen2.5-1.5B-Instruct} (2) \texttt{Qwen2.5-32B-Instruct} with \texttt{Qwen2.5-7B-Instruct} \cite{qwen2.5} and (3) \texttt{Llama3.1-8B-Instruct} with \texttt{Llama-3.2-1B-Instruct} \cite{grattafiori2024llama}.
-Detailed parameters and settings are presented in Appendix \ref{subsec:setting}.
-We establish the following critical baselines per model pair: \begin{itemize} \item SLM w/o: Base performance of standalone SLMs without personal context. \item SLM w/: SLMs augmented with personal context. \item LLM w/o: Cloud-based LLMs without access to personal context. \item LLM w/: The near-upper-bound performance where LLMs directly access personal context.
-It is important to note that this approach can lead to privacy breaches and does not align with our task setting. \end{itemize}
+We establish the following critical baselines per pair: (1) SLM w/o: Base performance of standalone SLMs without personal context.
+(2) SLM w/: SLMs augmented with personal context.
+(3) LLM w/o: Cloud-based LLMs without access to personal context.
+(4) LLM w/: The near-upper-bound performance where LLMs directly access personal context.
+It is important to note that this approach can lead to privacy breaches and does not align with our task setting.